 A complainant has the right to notify police or decline to notify police.
 Anyone may contact the police directly (see Section II.A.2., above).
 Alternatively, College community members may seek assistance in notifying police from the dean of students.
 The dean of students office can assist in setting up an initial meeting with police and can accompany students to that meeting.
 Filing a police report does not obligate an individual to participate in any subsequent criminal proceedings.
 A complainant who wishes to pursue criminal action in addition to, or instead of, making a report under these procedures should contact law enforcement directly:

-- Hampshire College Campus Safety can be reached by dialing “5555” (for emergencies) or 413.559.5424 (for non-emergencies).
+- Hampshire College Campus Safety and Wellbeing can be reached by dialing “5555” (for emergencies) or 413.559.5424 (for non-emergencies).
 Students seeking medical attention at Hampshire College Health Services can ask that police be called on their behalf.

 - Town of Amherst Police can be reached by dialing “911” (for emergencies) or 413.259.3000 (for non-emergencies).